spring-projects/spring-integration-samples/basic/testing-examples/readme.txt

 ...aggregator.ExternalGatewaySubstitutionTests.java

 This example is a little more complex.
-The application is based on a travel demo presented at SpringOne in 2010.
+The application is simplified version of a travel demo presented at SpringOne in 2010.
 You do not need to fully understand the application for the purposes of this demonstration.
 Suffice it to say that a zip code is sent to two outbound gateways (one web service, one http) and the weather and traffic for that zip code are aggregated together.
-You can run the "real" application by executing the Main class in src/main/java and entering a valid zip code.
+You can run the "real" application by executing the Main class in src/main/java and entering a valid zip code in the console.

 In many cases, when integrating with external services, we can't rely on those services being available while we test.
 Consequently, we need a